 Want to know which referral program would increase virality of your product the most cost-effectively through sharing?
-Ride-sharing services like Lyft and Uber often experiment on the amount of money to reward users for bringing other users to their platforms (ex: give $20 to a friend and get $20 yourself).
+Ride-sharing services like Lyft, Uber, and DiDi often experiment on the amount of money to reward users for bringing other users to their platforms (ex: give $20 to a friend and get $20 yourself).
 It’s important to get this amount right so the cost of growth doesn’t negatively impact your business in the long term.

 Operational metrics: For infrastructure improvements

 Latency & throughput

 If engineers are debating over which implementation will perform best under real-world conditions, you can gather statistical significance on which solution is more performant with metrics like throughput and latency.

 If your team is working on a platform or language shift and has a theory that your application will result in fewer errors after the change, then error rates can serve as a metric to determine which platform is more stable.

 04 Best practice: A/B/n tests go beyond two variations to test feature configurations

 A simple feature flag is just an on-and-off switch that corresponds to the A and B variations of an A/B test.
 However, feature flags can become more powerful when they expose not only whether the feature is enabled, but also how the feature is configured.

 For example, if you were building a new dashboard feature for an email application, you could expose an integer variable that controls the number of emails to show in the dashboard at a time, a boolean variable that determines whether you show a preview of each email in the dashboard list, or a string variable that controls the button text to remove emails from the dashboard list.